 Aside from friends and family, there are other factors that went into this decision.

 As ridiculous as this might sound, my doctors think I'm allergic to Seattle.
 At least the rainy seasons anyway.
-After my trip to the ICU in January and a lot of testing, my body has struggled here.
+After getting sick in January and a lot of testing, my body has struggled here.
 I've constantly had a cough since moving here and am on permanent medication.
 This isn't normal and I'd really like to get off it.